 diversity refers to the variance in a population, place or group.

-we need to use neurodiverse and neurodivergent correctly because when neurodiverse or diverse is used to refer to an individual who is different from the majority, it reinforces the idea that the majority is the default.”
+we need to use terms correctly because when neurodiverse or diverse is used to refer to an individual who is different from the majority, it reinforces the idea that the majority is the default.”

 Sonny’s full post, along with the all-important 130+ comments in reply, can be found here.